SAVE TIME, INCREASE RESPONSE RATES, AND SPUR GREATER ENGAGEMENT

 If you aren’t already acquainted with the tools and techniques available, now is the time to get started.
 Automation is quickly becoming recognized as a killer app for putting data to good use, ensuring consistency across channels, enabling personalized communications at scale, and drastically improving the efficiency of marketing workforces.

 Another very important consideration is what will your content strategy be once you have the marketing automation tools in place and how will you go about generating all of the content you need.
 It takes time and skill to develop messaging that can be served up to your target audience at just the right time.
-For more on that topic, read How to Continually Attract Prospects and Engage Customers with a Tailored Content Strategy.
+For more on that topic, read: Are You Reaping the Benefits of a Well Tailored Content Strategy?